logc/logc.net/index.rst

 Telling rocks what to think
 ===========================

 This is the work website of :ref:`Luis Osa Gómez del Campo <about>`.
+The opinions expressed here are my own, not my employer's.
+And of course, all errors and inaccuracies are mine.
+Thanks to anyone who takes an interest in these notes!

 Recent blog posts